xinwenfu/VChat_KSTET_Multi/README.md

 ### Exploitation

 #### Stack Space
 1. We know from one of our previous runs of `mona.py` (`!mona findmsp`) that we have a very limited amount of space following the overwritten return address we use in the *EIP* register.
-As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the sixty six bytes that precede our return address.
+As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the sixty six bytes that precede our return address for our first stage shell code.

    1. Set a breakpoint at the `JMP ESP` instruction as we did in the previous section